All photos c/o Umeko Motoyoshi

 I just want to see rainbow cupping spoons across the stage, in all of the cupping competitions.
 That would be awesome to see!

-I worked with the 2022 U.S. Cup Tasters Champion, Julien Langevin — he reached out to me, which was super cool.
-He asked if he could design a custom spoon for him to use when competing at World Cup Tasters Championship in Milan.
-He designed the Trans Dipper, which has the trans symbol on the bowl of the spoon and the words on the handle, "Slurp on, Soft slurp."
+I worked with the 2022 U.S. Cup Tasters Champion, Julien Langevin (he/they), who reached out to me, which was super cool.
+They asked if they could design a custom spoon to use when competing at World Cup Tasters Championship in Milan.
+They designed the Trans Dipper, which has the trans symbol on the bowl of the spoon and the words on the handle, "Slurp on, Soft slurp."
 Just a little background, the soft slurp is controversial!
 Having a really loud slurp is believed to be another status symbol in the cupping world — the louder you slurp, the better you can taste the coffee.
-Julien is a soft slurper, and he won the U.S. Cup Tasters Championship with the soft slurp!
+Julien is a soft slurper, and won the U.S. Cup Tasters Championship with the soft slurp!
 So I loved selling that spoon, and we donated all proceeds to GlitterCat Barista to support marginalized coffee professionals.

 What are some of the other exciting things you’ve recently launched at Umeshiso?